adityagavandi2003/store_manage/readme.md

 ## Technical Stack:
 - Built using Django for the backend.
-- HTML , TailwindCSS , JS for the frontend.
+- HTML, TailwindCSS, JS and Charjs(for displaying data in chart) for the frontend.
 - SQLite for the database to ensure a robust and scalable solution.

 ## 🛠️ Installation